konstantin-lukas/money-calculator/README.md

 # money-calculator
-This is a library for doing artihmetic on currencies in a safe way.
+This is a library for formatting currencies designed for frontend applications.
+Also has arithmetic capabilities.
+Arithmetic implementation is slow and not designed for large-scale backend applications.
-Also has formatting capabilites.
-WIP.
-Wait until first release before using.

 ## Notes On Development Routine